AlfioEmanueleFresta/practical-xss/extension.rst

 in common: the Javascript code injected had the ability to replicate itself in some way across the website:

-* Tweetdeck's vulnerability was exploited to retweet the mailicious automatically when viewing the tweet.
+* Tweetdeck's vulnerability was exploited to retweet the malicious automatically when viewing the tweet.

 * MySpace's vulnerability was exploited by an attacker to autmatically add